H. M. Harwood: Early life

 He was born at Ellesmere Park, the son of George Harwood MP and his first wife Alice Marsh, and grandson of the founder of the cotton-spinning business Richard Harwood & Son at Halliwell.
 As a boy he saw Mary Anderson and Barry Sullivan at Manchester, and followed the Compton Comedy Company at Southport.
 He was educated at Marlborough College and matriculated at Trinity College, Cambridge in 1892.
 He graduated B.A. in 1895, and M.B.B.Ch. and M.A. in 1900.
 As an undergraduate he led drama groups that went annually to the Oxford House Settlement in London.

 A medical student at St Thomas's Hospital, Harwood after qualifying M.D. there went into private practice in Throgmorton Avenue, City of London.
 His father's wish was that he should be a doctor, but he wanted to have evenings free of medical calls, so as to spend time writing plays.
 This period was cut short when he moved back north to Bolton, aged 26, to join the management of the family firm.
 After two years learning the cotton business, his health broke down.
 He took a year off, returning in 1903.
 He continued to write, and put on several productions a year with the Bolton Amateur Dramatic Company he founded.

 In 1906 Harwood became a Justice of the Peace for Bolton; he identified himself as a Liberal Party supporter, of Hill Top, Heaton.
 He was a Liberal councillor for West Ward, stepping down in 1910.
 On the death of his father, sitting Member of Parliament for Bolton, in November 1912, he was asked to stand for parliament in his stead, but refused.

 Harwood in 1910 chaired a Bolton suffrage meeting at which Alice Abadam and Maude Royden spoke.
 The autumn 1912 season of the Bolton Amateur Dramatic Company consisted of Rutherford & Son by Githa Sowerby and The Return of the Prodigal by St John Hankin.

 World War I

 In 1914 Harwood joined up to the Royal Army Medical Corps (RAMC).
 He served during the war in France, and the Sinai and Palestine campaign.
-In mid-1915 he was transferred from Red Cross work in France to St Thomas's Hospital, as one of those taking charge of its military wards.
-In 1916 he was house surgeon with rank of lieutenant.
+In mid-1915, he was transferred from Red Cross work in France to St Thomas's Hospital, as one of those taking charge of its military wards.
+In 1916, he was house surgeon with the rank of lieutenant.